Being salesy is like using a leaky bucket to fetch water from a stream. You put in more effort for less results.

 I have no problem with templates.
 They’re a great starting point.
 There’s no need to reinvent the wheel right?

 When you start an interaction, it can go in a thousand different directions.
-A template is the start of the interaction but it won’t get you through it.
+A template is the start of the interaction.
+Whether that’s a slide template, email template, phone sales script, etc. doesn’t matter because it won’t get you through the entire interaction alone.

 If you try to apply a template to every unique situation it comes off as stale and uninspired.
 Eventually, that will apply to your brand.